microsoft/promptflow/docs/how-to-guides/develop-a-tool/use-cascading-inputs-in-tool.md

-# Implementing Cascading Settings for Tool Inputs
+# Use Cascading Inputs in Tool

 Cascading settings between inputs are frequently used in situations where the selection in one input field determines what subsequent inputs should be shown.
 This approach help in creating a more efficient, user-friendly, and error-free input process.